Posted in Uncategorized

 First High School Principal

 J.B.
-McChesney was the high school’s first principal for many years, starting in 1867.
-In 1913 a grammar school at 13th Avenue and East 38th was named in his honor and later called McChesney Junior High.
-In 1989, it was renamed Edna Brewer Junior High, a long-time principal at the school.
+McChesney served as the high school’s principal for many years, beginning in 1867.
+In 1913, a grammar school located at 13th Avenue and East 38th was named in his honor and later became known as McChesney Junior High.
+In 1989, it was renamed Edna Brewer Junior High, after a long-time principal at the school.

 McChesney Elementary School